Falah-Systems-Ltd/custom-fsl-honeyglow-frontend/README.md

 This repository contains the frontend codebase for the Custom FSL HoneyGlow online business platform.

-Project Overview
+## About the Project

-Custom FSL HoneyGlow is an e-commerce website designed to sell imported products within Bangladesh (BD).
-The platform supports product showcasing, online sales, and customer interaction, with scalability in mind for future expansion.
+Custom FSL HoneyGlow is an e-commerce website focused on selling imported products within Bangladesh (BD).
+The platform is built to provide a smooth online shopping experience and support future business expansion.

-Purpose
+This frontend repository is developed for the main website and is also intended to serve as the foundation for a future ERP (Enterprise Resource Planning) frontend system.

+## Objectives

-Provide a modern, user-friendly e-commerce frontend
+- Build a modern and responsive e-commerce frontend

-Support the sale of imported products to the local Bangladeshi market
+- Sell imported products to the local Bangladeshi market

-Serve as the foundation for a future ERP frontend system
+- Prepare the frontend architecture for future ERP integration

-Key Features (Planned & Existing)
+## Features

-Product listing and detail pages
+- Product listing and product detail pages

-Shopping cart and checkout flow
+- User-friendly shopping experience

-Responsive and mobile-friendly UI
+- Responsive design for mobile and desktop

-Integration-ready architecture for backend and ERP systems
+- Backend and ERP integration-ready structure

-Future Scope
+## Future Scope

-ERP dashboard integration
+- ERP dashboard and modules

-Inventory and order management UI
+- Inventory and order management interface

-User roles and admin panel
+- Admin panel and user role management

-Analytics and reporting interfaces
+- Business analytics and reporting UI

+## Technology Stack

+React, Next.js, Vue, Tailwind CSS

+## License

+This project is proprietary and intended for internal business use.